 The biotechnology industry is intensely competitive and subject to rapid and significant technological change.
 Our competitors include multinational pharmaceutical companies, specialized biotechnology companies and universities and other research institutions.
 The current standard-of-care for IgAN consists of treatment with off-label use of RAAS inhibitors, including ACE inhibitors and ARBs, to control blood pressure, or steroids with or without other immunosuppressive agents to non-specifically reduce inflammation.
 SGLT2 inhibitors, including AstraZeneca's Farxiga, which is approved for chronic kidney disease, is becoming the standard-of-care in some geographies including the United States.
-Among emerging therapies, we consider our most direct competitors with respect to atacicept in IgAN to be approved products: the reformulated steroid from Caliditas Therapeutics AB, and endothelin and angiotensin II receptor antagonist from Travers Therapeutics, Inc.; programs in Phase 3 clinical development: Otsuka Pharmaceutical Co, Ltd., Novartis, Alnylam Pharmaceuticals Inc. and Roche/Ionis; and the following companies with programs in Phase 2 of clinical development: Reata Pharmaceuticals, Inc., AstraZeneca, HI-Bio, Inc., Eladon Pharmaceuticals and DiaMedica Therapeutics, Inc.
+Among emerging therapies, we consider our most direct competitors with respect to atacicept in IgAN to be approved products: the reformulated steroid from Calliditas Therapeutics AB, endothelin and angiotensin II receptor antagonist from Travere Therapeutics, Inc., and the complement inhibitor from Novartis; programs in Phase 3 clinical development: Otsuka Pharmaceutical Co, Ltd., Novartis, Alnylam Pharmaceuticals Inc., Roche/Ionis and Vertex; and the following companies with programs in Phase 2 of clinical development: Reata Pharmaceuticals, Inc., AstraZeneca, Biogen Inc., Eladon Pharmaceuticals and DiaMedica Therapeutics, Inc.